sessionkotlin/sessionkotlin/docs/validation.md

 - In a choice, a role must be enabled exactly zero times or in every branch (no unfinished roles);
 - In a choice branch, if a disabled role sends a message, is the subject of a choice, or if the branch ends in recursion, its behaviour (local type) must be the same for all branches;
-- If a recursion definitions is directly followed by the recursion point, then both constructs are
 - The sender must know all the names used in the refinement condition, if present.
 - All message labels must be unique.
 - All branch labels must be unique.